Chrysler, Jeep & Dodge Active Headrest Lawsuit Attorneys

 Unfortunately, AHR headrest systems have been linked to an allegedly dangerous defect and related complaints, economic harm, accidents, and potential injuries.

 Specifically, the problem with the headrests is that they are made with a defective plastic bracket that is located inside the headrest.
-These brackets are prone to breaking and, when they do, the headrest can suddenly deploy into passengers’ heads.
-The telltale sign that the plastic has failed is if only one headrest deploys in the vehicle and it cannot be later “reset” by the dealer.
+These brackets are prone to breaking and, when they do, the headrest can suddenly deploy into passengers' heads.
+The telltale sign that the plastic has failed is if only one headrest deploys in the vehicle and it cannot be later "reset" by the dealer.
 Chrysler has acknowledged being aware of this problem since at least 2017 but has not provided any warnings to consumers and has taken no steps to recall the defective headrests.
 Close to 1,000 injuries have been reported and there have been multiple reported accidents.
+The National Highway Traffic Safety Administration (NHTSA) has received complaints about the headrest from over 150 Chrysler drivers in recent years, with complaints ranging from dislocated necks to headrests that failed to deploy during actual rear-end collisions but then unexpectedly hit drivers days after accidents.

 Drivers and vehicle passengers have reported:

-- Concussions and other injuries, as well as various types of accidents;
+- Concussions and other injuries, as well as various types of accidents

-- Sudden deployment while vehicles are being driven at nearly every speed – from under 10 mph in parking lots to 70+ mph on highways;
+- Sudden deployment while vehicles are being driven at nearly every speed – from under 10 mph in parking lots to 70+ mph on highways

-- Unexpected deployment while vehicles are parked, even with engines turned off, and while drivers or passengers are entering or exiting the vehicle.
+- Unexpected deployment while vehicles are parked, even with engines turned off, and while drivers or passengers are entering or exiting the vehicle

 Despite knowing of these issues – which allegedly affect millions of vehicles nationwide – Chrysler (also known as “FCA”) has not issued a recall.